samuelyo3/Adidas-Sales-Aanalysis/README.md

 # Adidas-Sales-Analysis

 ## Project Overview
-This project analyzes Adidas sales data, uncovering key trends and insights to help management make data-driven decisions that enhance sales performance and profitability
+This project analyzes Adidas sales data, uncovering key trends and insights to help management make data-driven decisions that enhance sales performance and profitability.

 ## Dataset
 The dataset used in this project was downloaded from Kaggle.